AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX/SystemUnitFamilyType/GetInheritedSupportedRoles.md

 SystemUnitFamilyType.GetInheritedSupportedRoles Method
 ======================================================
-AutomationML 2.1 APIGets a collection of SupportedRoleClasses objects of this SystemUnitClass and of all inherited BaseClasses.
+Gets a collection of SupportedRoleClasses objects of this SystemUnitClass and of all inherited BaseClasses.
 Duplicates are removed from the result.

   **Namespace:**  [Aml.Engine.CAEX][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)